London

 David TaylorRegulation Advisor for Independent Health & Care - LondonNMC

-Dawn Beaumont-JewellActing Chief Operating OfficerNational Institute for Health and Care Research - South London
+Dawn Beaumont-JewellActing Chief Operating OfficerNational Institute for Health and Care Research (NIHR) - South London

 Pam HodgeSenior Lecturer in Practice LearningMiddlesex University London